Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses: Introduction

-We find a consistent \textit{recency bias} across all tested models in different strengths, where the last-presented answer option is disproportionately favored.
-Larger models generally exhibit more stable response patterns, but even the largest models are sensitive to changes in question phrasing. \paragraph{Contribution} We conduct an experimental evaluation with over 167,000 interviews across nine distinct LLMs, varying in size and origin.
-We develop and apply a comprehensive set of 11 perturbations, targeting classic survey biases (e.g., response order, scale structure) with common textual variations (e.g., typos, paraphrasing).
-This makes it a useful baseline to test newly developed LLMs on the same task to put the results into perspective.
-We provide a detailed analysis of LLM response stability, showing that while some models are more robust than others, all are susceptible to specific types of perturbations.
-This work underscores the importance of careful prompt and Q\&A design when using LLMs as a resource for synthetic survey responses, and provides a framework for evaluating their robustness in survey contexts.\footnote{The material can be accessed at \url{https://github.com/dess-mannheim/Survey-Response-Biases-in-LLMs.git}.}
+\paragraph{Contribution} Next to the perturbation framework, we provide a detailed analysis of LLM response robustness, showing that while some models are more robust than others (e.g. \texttt{Llama-3.3-70B-Instruct} and \texttt{Gemini-1.5-Pro}), all are susceptible to specific types of perturbations.
+We find a consistent \textit{recency bias} across all tested models in different strengths, where the last-presented answer option is disproportionately favored up to 20 times.
+Larger models generally exhibit more robust response patterns, but even the largest models are sensitive to changes in question phrasing.
+Thus, this work underscores the importance of careful prompt and Q\&A design when using LLMs as a resource for synthetic survey responses.
+The perturbation framework can serve as a useful baseline to test newly developed LLMs to put the results into perspective and to generally evaluate LLM robustness in survey contexts.
+Further, we intend to make the Q\&A dataset with perturbations available for other researchers to benchmark and check response biases in newer or other LLMs. \enlargethispage{\baselineskip}